owatson1/olivia-watson-analytics-portfolio/project-1-wearables/project1_process_methodology.md

 ---

-## Interview Quick Reference
+## FAQs

-**"Walk me through this project."**
+**"What is this project about?"**
-I started with a product question — what should a wearable app's weekly recap actually tell users — and worked backward to the data.
+I started with a product question, what should a wearable app's weekly recap actually tell users, and worked backward to the data.
 I used a public Fitbit dataset of 33 users and paired it with NHANES national benchmarks to add population-level context.
 The three core findings are the activity-sedentary paradox, sleep efficiency variation, and step consistency.
 Each maps to a feature a health tech company could build.

 **"Why DuckDB?"**
 It reads CSVs directly without a database setup, handles analytical SQL cleanly, and is increasingly common in analytics roles.
-The SQL syntax is standard — nothing in this project is DuckDB-specific.
+The SQL syntax is standard.
+Nothing in this project is DuckDB-specific.

 **"Why NHANES?"**
 To add context.
 Without a national benchmark, the Fitbit data just describes 33 people.
-With it, I can say: this cohort is already more active than 70% of American adults, which makes the gaps I found more interesting, not less — even people who self-select into wearables have room to improve on sedentary time and sleep.
+With it, I can say: this cohort is already more active than 70% of American adults, which makes the gaps I found more interesting, not less.
+Even people who self-select into wearables have room to improve on sedentary time and sleep.

 **"What would you do differently?"**
 Demographics in the Fitbit data would unlock segmentation by age and gender.
 Longitudinal data would let me measure actual behavior change.
 And with heart rate data I could validate the intensity classifications the device uses rather than taking them at face value.